-All of the indemnities remain in force as at the date of the Annual Report and Financial Statements.
+All of the indemnities remained in force throughout the accounting period and as at the date of the Annual Report and Financial Statements.
 A copy of each of the indemnities is kept at the registered office address of Santander UK plc, 2 Triton Square, Regent's Place, London, NW1 3AN.